DonAlex1/GMDPrivateServer/CONTRIBUTING.md

     * Use the `#questions` channel for general questions or discussion about our projects.
     * Use the `#non-specified` channel to talk with people.
     * There are many other channels available, just check the channels list.

-## What should I know before I get started?

-### Design Decisions

-When we make a significant decision in how we maintain the project and what we can or cannot support, we will document it in the [atom/design-decisions repository](https://github.com/atom/design-decisions).
-If you have a question around how we do things, check to see if it is documented there.
-If it is *not* documented there, please open a new topic on [Discuss, the official Atom message board](https://discuss.atom.io) and ask your question.

 ## How can I contribute?